 If you would like to attend a meeting or have a study proposal to add to the agenda, please email NICUStudies@health.ucsd.edu or Sarah Lazar, Clinical Research Manager, directly at email@example.com.
 We ask that proposals are submitted at least one week prior to a committee meeting to ensure that there is appropriate time for review.
 We ask that proposal investigators (or a designee) present their projects at the monthly meetings either in person or via teleconference.
 We also request that any project involving interventional procedures or patient interaction include a Neonatologist as a co-investigator.
 The UCSD IRB is also aware of this requirement.

-Of note, UC San Diego Jacobs Medical Center, has a separate research meeting in order to review and sign off on any research being done in the JMC unit.
-This research meeting takes place on the 4th Wednesday of every month, with a few exceptions.
-Please contact NICUresearch@ucsd.edu or Sarah Lazar, Clinical Research manager, directly at firstname.lastname@example.org, if you have a project that has passed the initial proposal phase and/or needs to be reviewed specifically by the team at JMC.
+Of note, UC San Diego Jacobs Medical Center, has a separate research meeting in order to review any research being done in the JMC unit.
+This research meeting takes place on the first Tuesday of every other month, with a few exceptions.
+Please contact NICUStudies@health.ucsd.edu or Sarah Lazar, Clinical Research manager, directly at firstname.lastname@example.org, if you have a project that has passed the initial proposal phase and/or needs to be reviewed specifically by the team at JMC.

 Retrospective chart reviews may be presented at the initial proposal phase, with a request to expedite directly to the IRB.